cis198-2016s/slides/00/content.md

 match (x, y) {
     (1, 1) => println!("one"),
-    (2, _) => println!("two"),
+    (2, j) => println!("two, {}", j),
     (_, 3) => println!("three"),
     (i, j) if i > 5 && j < 0 => println!("On guard!"),
     (_, _) => println!(":<"),
 }
 ```

-- The matched expression can be any expression, including tuples and function calls.
+- The matched expression can be any expression (l-value), including tuples and function calls.
+    - Matches can bind variables. `_` is a throw-away variable name.
-- You _must_ have an exhaustive match; the compiler will complain if you don't.
+- You _must_ write an exhaustive match in order to compile.
-- Use `if`-guards to match on certain conditions instead of specific values.
+- Use `if`-guards to constrain a match to certain conditions.
-- Patterns are very complex, as we'll see later.
+- Patterns can get very complex, as we'll see later.

 ---
 # Rust Environment & Tools